 For Fixed Guideway Systems.
 The quantity of electricity used for transit propulsion (in kWh) must be reported per FSE with a certified FPC and with transaction type “Fixed Guideway Electricity Fueling.”
 FSE ID is assigned by system during the registration as specified in section 95843.2(b)(8).

 For Electric Forklifts.
-The quantity of electricity used (in kWh) must be reported per FSE with a certified FPC and with transaction type “EV Forklifts Fueling.”
-The quantity of electricity used in electric forklifts may be determined as follows:
+The quantity of electricity used (in kWh) dispensed must be reported per FSE, as set forth in section 95483.2(b)(8), with a certified FPC and with transaction type “Forklift Electricity Fueling.”

-Quantity of electricity used during a reporting period, as measured per FSE, as set forth in section 95483.2(b), and with transaction type “Forklift Electricity Fueling”, in the case of an electric forklift fleet owner or its designee generating credits; or

-Quantity of electricity estimated using CARB approved methodology.
-The reporting entity must provide the number of electric forklifts in the fleet for generating credits; or

-When electric forklift credits are claimed by an EDU, CARB staff will calculate the quantity of electricity supplied to electric forklifts in the EDUs service territory during a reporting period for the generation of credits.
-This reporting parameter is exempt from the quarterly reporting deadlines set forth in section 95491(b).

 For Electric Transport Refrigeration Unit.
 The quantity of electricity (in kWh) dispensed must be reported per FSE, as set forth in section 95483.2(b), with a certified FPC and with transaction type “eTRU Fueling.”

 Electric Cargo Handling Equipment.
 The quantity of electricity (in kWh) dispensed must be reported per FSE, as set forth in section 95483.2(b), with a certified FPC and with transaction type “eCHE Fueling.”